eProsima/Micro-XRCE-DDS-Client/QUALITY.md

 ### Copyright Statements [3.iv]

-**eProsima Micro XRCE-DDS Client** copyright holder provide a statement of copyright in each source file.
+The **eProsima Micro XRCE-DDS Client** copyright holder provides a statement of copyright in each source file.

 ## Testing [4]